Mecklenburg Lake Plateau: History

 The lakeland was already settled around 10,000 BC by huntsmen and fishermen.
 From 4,000 BC the first farming communities were established, leaving behind megalithic tombs.

 In the 4th and 5th centuries, the Germanic settlers of the region migrated south and were replaced from the 7th century by West Slavs (historically known as Wends), who intermingled with the population that had stayed behind.

 From the 12th century, the influence of German settlers increased.

-For a few years the area was a member of the European Geoparks Network and the Global Network of National Geoparks but as at 2011 it no longer possesses that status.
+For a few years the area was a member of the European Geoparks Network and the Global Network of National Geoparks but as of 2011 it no longer possesses that status.

 Natural regions

 The designated natural regions in the Mecklenburg Lake District are the Müritz National Park, with Germany's second-largest lake, as well as the wildlife reserves of Feldberg Lake District Nature Park, Mecklenburg Switzerland and Lake Kummerow Nature Park and the Nossentiner/Schwinzer Heath Nature Park.